pymo/ppk_bluetooth/README.md

 Possible improvements
 ---------------------

-On some devices (my Thinkpad laptop with Debian, and Oneplus 5T, for example), the host receives key reports very slowly.
-I have added a coalescing mechanism to alleviate it.
+On some devices (my Thinkpad laptop with Debian, and Oneplus 5T, for example), the host receives key reports very slowly (almost as low as 10 reports per second).
+I have added a coalescing method in the software to alleviate it.
 But the reason of the slowness is still unkown.

-I'm looking if I can integrate this with a proper keyboard firmware, such as [BlueMicro BLE](https://github.com/jpconstantineau/BlueMicro_BLE), to support better features like USB HID and battery service.
+If you know why the slowness happens, please let me know by opening an issue.

+It's possible to support USB HID, so it can be used with both USB and Bluetooth, and even switch on-the-fly by hot-keys.

+Adding support for battery service is also possible.